 Getting There

-French Bee is a new low cost air carrier, and will likely be your best bet for pricing.
-Since air is usually the most expensive part of the journey you can ascertain what you’ll need to budget up front by entering in your travel dates.
+French Bee is another great option and a low cost air carrier, which is your best bet for maintaining your budget.
+You’ll need to get to San Francisco first, but that’s a pretty great place for a layover if needed.
+Since air is often the most expensive part of the journey you can ascertain what you’ll need to budget up front by entering in your travel dates.
 And then start saving those pennies.

 Travel in The Shoulder Seasons